sergiooncode/veterinary-medical-records/README.md

   - Schema compliance: Ensure output matches the expected JSON schema structure and data types.
   - Insurance claim readiness: Verify all required fields for claim adjudication are present and correctly formatted.
   - Token efficiency: Track cost per successfully extracted field to evaluate model cost-effectiveness.
-- Based on the eval `Hallucination detection` mentioned above, consider if guardrails in the prompts are needed since there none at the moment.
+- Based on the eval `Hallucination detection` mentioned above, consider if guardrails in the prompts are needed since there are none at the moment.
+- Events could be emitted along the medical record processing for consumers to receive them, some of those events could be:
+  - medical_record_processed: the event payload could include document_processing_run_id

 ## Iterative and incremental approach